Michaelgwei86/kubernetes/Kubernetes/README.md

          ReplicationController
  ## Node Components:

-  + 1. **kubelet**:
+1. **kubelet:**
-    The Kubelet is responsible for managing and ensuring the running of containers created by Kubernetes. communicate with control-plane it registers nodes into the cluster.
++ The Kubelet is responsible for managing and ensuring the running of containers created by Kubernetes. communicate with control-plane
++ it registers nodes into the cluster.
 It monitors nodes and pods in the cluster every 10 minutes and  relates feedback to the API which is stored in the etcd.cluster
-  + 2. **container runtime**:
+2. **container runtime:**
-    A fundamental component that empowers Kubernetes to run containers effectively.
++ A fundamental component that empowers Kubernetes to run containers effectively.
 It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.
    [Container-d] docker pulling containered images
-  + 3. **kube-proxy**:
+3. **kube-proxy:**
-    enables network communication and load balancing between pods and services within the cluster. every pod in a cluster can communicate with other pods in the cluster by using IP address of the pod. to access each pod, a service has to be created and then you can access the pod by using the service name. the service is not an object, the kube-proxy creates rules that allow traffic routing within the cluster.
++ enables network communication and load balancing between pods and services within the cluster.
++ every pod in a cluster can communicate with other pods in the cluster by using IP address of the pod.
++ to access each pod, a service has to be created and then you can access the pod by using the service name.
++ the service is not an object, the kube-proxy creates rules that allow traffic routing within the cluster.

          ClusterIP
          NodePort